canjs/canjs/guides/getting-started-tutorial/templates-and-views.md

 fields in our Stache template.
 These are the properties that are directly available off of the object passed in to the template, and are therefore, are a part of the template's root context.
-We can reference them simply by wrapping them in single or double curly braces, e.g., `{customerNumber}`.
-If, however, we want to reference a value off of the order property&mdash;such as "name", or "_id"&mdash;we need to use dot notation, e.g., `{order.name}`.
-If you have a lot of properties you need to reference off of a nested object, this can be tedious.
-Stache makes this easy for you to resolve by allowing you to define contexts.
+We can reference them simply by wrapping them in double curly braces, e.g., `{{customerNumber}}`.
+If, however, we want to reference a value off of the order property&mdash;such as "name", or "_id"&mdash;we need to use dot notation, e.g., `{{order.name}}`.
+If you have a lot of properties you need to reference off of a nested object, using dot notation can be tedious.
+Stache provides you the ability to create contexts to make working with nested objects easier.

 A context loosely refers to the data that is available for you to _directly access_.
 Direct access means accessing a property without